 Knowledge of identity management concepts and related implementation experience is strongly recommended.

 *Early bird rates apply through September 20, 2019

 Ample caffeine and snacks are included in the tuition rate (morning break service, lunch, and an afternoon break service)

 The workshop will be held hosted by Temple University.
 The campus map can be found here.

-The building is located at the Ritter Hall Annex Center (Kiva and Walk Auditoriums): 1301 Cecil B. Moore Ave, Philadelphia, PA 19122
+The building is located at the Ritter Hall Annex Center (Walk Auditoriums): 1301 Cecil B. Moore Ave, Philadelphia, PA 19122

 There is a wide variety of hotels in downtown Philadelphia walking distance to the training facility, meeting all price points.
 There is not a room block reserved for the training participants.

 There is a light rail from the airport — A line (airport line), with a drop off within a 10 minute walk to campus.

 Detailed preparation instructions will be available and distributed prior to the class.